-If your shower looks ugly and the holes are clogged, you are in the right place.
-I will show you a DIY Tip on how to clean shower head holes without running out to buy a new shower head.
+If your shower looks ugly and the holes are clogged, I will show you a DIY Tip on how to clean the showerhead holes without running out to buy a new one.

-If the lime-scale and calcium buildup prove to be stubborn, you can leave the shower head submerged longer.
+If the lime-scale and calcium buildup prove to be stubborn, you can leave the showerhead submerged longer or overnight.
 You can also mix vinegar with baking soda.
-Pour the solution in spray bottle and spray on the shower head holes while scrubbing with an old toothbrush.
+Pour the solution in a spray bottle and spray on the showerhead holes while scrubbing with an old toothbrush.

 To prevent mineral deposits from accumulating, you should make a point cleaning the shower head every time you wash your bathroom.
 You can use vinegar to clean all your home faucets and other water faucets.

 Should I clean a shower head with bleach?